Gunmetal-61/FFT-Audio-Speaker-MCU/README.md

-### As of 2021/07/02:
+### As of 2021/07/14:
 **This project has a working implementation of an (FFT-powered) audio spectrum analyzer with direct input from a 3.5mm jack.
-Currently assembling amplifier and speaker components to begin the audible part of the project.**
+Compared to pictures below, I have added loudspeaker hardware (two 3W 4-Ohm stereo dynamic drivers, MAX98306 3.7W stereo amplifier) in order to turn this into a full-fledged Hi-Fi speaker.
+Currently working on isolating source of noise issues and working on a solution with a combination of better low-pass filtering, external discrete ADC, cleaner power, and improved wire routing.**

+**Please refer to the [project board](https://github.com/users/Gunmetal-61/projects/1).**

 # FFT-Audio-Speaker-MCU
 A custom bluetooth speaker project conceived from an FFT mini-project.
 This MCU version serves as a test bed for the [FPGA version](https://github.com/Gunmetal-61/FFT-Audio-Speaker-FPGA).